 We utilize cash and cash equivalents, supplemented by our Revolver, primarily to pay our operating expenses, make capital expenditures, invest in our information technology infrastructure, products and offerings, pay quarterly dividends on our common stock, make payments under the TRA, pay taxes, and service our debt and other long-term liabilities.
-In addition, we have entered into an agreement to purchase Farelogix for \$360 million, which is anticipated to close in 2019 and will be funded at closing by cash on hand and borrowings under our Revolver.
-Furthermore, on an ongoing basis, we will evaluate and consider strategic acquisitions, divestitures, joint ventures, repurchasing shares of our common stock (including pursuant to our multi-year \$500 million share repurchase program (the "Share Repurchase Program")) or our outstanding debt obligations in open market or in privately negotiated transactions, as well as other transactions we believe may create stockholder value or enhance financial performance.
+In addition, we have entered into an agreement to purchase Farelogix for \$360 million, which will be funded at closing by cash on hand and borrowings under our Revolver.
+The acquisition agreement contains certain customary termination rights, including the right of either party to terminate the acquisition agreement if the acquisition has not occurred by November 14, 2019.
+Each of Sabre and Farelogix has the right to extend this termination date to December 5, 2019 under certain circumstances.

+Furthermore, on an ongoing basis, we will evaluate and consider strategic acquisitions, divestitures, joint ventures, repurchasing shares of our common stock (including pursuant to our multi-year \$500 million share repurchase program or our outstanding debt obligations in open market or in privately negotiated transactions, as well as other transactions we believe may create stockholder value or enhance financial performance.
 These transactions may require cash expenditures or generate proceeds and, to the extent they require cash expenditures, may be funded through a combination of cash on hand, debt or equity offerings, or utilization of our Revolver.

 We believe that cash flows from operations, cash and cash equivalents on hand and our Revolver provide adequate liquidity for our operational and capital expenditures and other obligations over the next twelve months, as well as funding our acquisition of Farelogix.
-We may supplement our current liquidity through debt or equity offerings to support future strategic investments, or to pay down debt.
-We funded TRA payments of \$74 million and \$60 million, including interest, due in January 2019 and 2018, respectively, with cash on hand.
+We may supplement our current liquidity through debt or equity offerings to support future strategic investments, or to pay down debt including debt offerings to pay down a portion of our outstanding debt.
+We funded TRA payments of \$105 million and \$60 million, including interest, during the six months ended June 30, 2019 and 2018, respectively, with cash on hand.
 We expect to fund future TRA payments through a combination of cash on hand, utilization of our Revolver or debt offerings.